About Shellie Stephens

 I was once dubbed a “Cosmic It Girl.”
 I am not.

-In my personal life, I think I am closer to “Cosmic Lucy Ricardo” — things work out, but probably in spite of me.
+In my personal life, I think I am closer to “Cosmic Lucy Ricardo” — things work out, but damned if I did it.

 Just ask “the Little People.”